 6. Determine your budget based on your desired outcome for your child.

 Summer camp prices vary drastically—and for good reason.
 But don’t let sticker shock keep you from the camp of your (kid’s) dreams.
 Instead, evaluate price as part of the bigger picture, as much as budgets allow.
 Here’s how:

-- Determine what’s included.
-Every added benefit will bump up your total camp cost.
+And don’t forget to determine what’s included in the final price of camp, since most added benefits can bump up your total cost.
 Does the camp provide lunch?
 Offer early pick-up and drop-off?
-Make sure you’re paying for the benefits that are most important to you and your family.
+Make sure you’re paying for the things that are most important to you and your family.

-- Look for discounts.
+Last, look for discounts.
 Many camps offer year-round multi-week and sibling discounts, along with seasonal savings.
-Contact the camp directly to see how you can save.
+Contact the camp directly - and early - to see how you can save.

 You can even tap into your own social group for suggestions.
 Ask around and see where other friends have sent their kids to camp.
 A personal recommendation is often a great indicator of what your student’s experience will be like.
 Plus, kids always have a great time when they get to attend camp with a few friends.

-We designed our summer camps with your kids’ creativity in mind.
+At iD Tech, we designed our summer camps with your kids’ creativity in mind.
 That’s why we hire awesome, tech-savvy camp instructors and provide a commonsense balance of indoor and outdoor camp activities.
-Our hands-on courses are taught in small groups of just 8 students per instructor—guaranteed—so your kids will get personalized instruction whether they have experience with technology or are just starting out.
+Our hands-on courses are taught in small groups of just 5-10 students per instructor on average, so your kids will receive personalized instruction, whatever their skill level.

 There’s never been a better time (or place!) to meet new friends, learn awesome tech skills, and have a blast.
 Check out our summer programs for kids and teen summer camps, or give our Camp Specialists a call at 1-888-709-8324 for help selecting the perfect course or location.